Despite its cool climate – or rather because of it – the Nordics are hot real estate for data centers at the moment.

 Norwegian-based Green Mountain has announced it has claimed a bigger piece of the pie after signing off an agreement to expand its footprint in Rjukan in Telemark.
-The company delivers services to enterprises and global wholesale customers with Tier III qualified data centres that utilise 100 percent renewable hydropower for high efficiency, zero carbon dioxide operations, and cooling.
+The company delivers services to enterprises and global wholesale customers with Tier III qualified data centers that utilise 100 percent renewable hydropower for high efficiency, zero carbon dioxide operations, and cooling.

-Green Mountain maintains a data centre (DC2) in the area and asserts it has seen tremendous growth this year.
+Green Mountain maintains a data center (DC2) in the area and asserts it has seen tremendous growth this year.
 The company has now secured the adjacent lot at Svaddevegen in Rjukan to expand its footprint with an additional 13,000 square metres of space.

-It was only last month that the company announced it had invested heavily in prefabricated expansions for its two data centres in Norway (DC1 being in Stavanger) to effectively double their capacity.
+It was only last month that the company announced it had invested heavily in prefabricated expansions for its two data centers in Norway (DC1 being in Stavanger) to effectively double their capacity.
 The total investment is worth €31.5 million and will expand their capacity by 35MW.